mpatraw/bashrabbits/README.md

 ## How does it Work?

 Don't worry, there aren't __actually__ rabbits in your directories.
-The program keep a record of where every rabbit is and it's state in `$HOME/.rabbit`, and moves and spawns new ones when necessary.
+The program keep a record of where every rabbit is and its state in `$HOME/.rabbit`, and moves and spawns new ones when necessary.

 ## Thanks